gcallah/BookReviews/coyne_hall.md

 understood.
 If we began from a state of sheer incomprehension about some aspect of experience, there is no possibility we could formulate a theory about it.

-## Catallaxy

 In their chapter on "Catallaxy," Coyne and Hall define that word as the study of exchange and the institutions which support it.
-They contrast The "allocation paradigm," which takes as its starting point a given stock of resources, and asks how to best distribute them, with the "exchange paradigm."
-In the "exchange paradigm," a phrase coming from Nobel Prize winner James Buchanan, the focus is instead on how that stock only comes into being as a result of the process of exchange.
+They contrast The "allocation paradigm," which takes as its starting point a given stock of resources, and asks how to best allocate them, with the "exchange paradigm."
+In the "exchange paradigm," a phrase coming from Nobel Prize winner James Buchanan, the focus is instead on how that stock comes into being as a *result* of the process of exchange.
 Unfortunately, much of mainstream economics as focused on the allocation paradigm, because it is more susceptible to mathematical treatment than is the exchange paradigm.

-## Economic Calculation and Planning

 Coyne and Hall do an excellent job covering the socialist calculation debate.
-It began when Mises showed the necessity of prices for rational economic calculation.
+That debate began when Mises showed the necessity of prices for rational economic calculation.
 Several socialist economist responded by inventing "market socialism," which they held could employ prices even more efficiently than could businesses competing with each other.

 Hayek entered the debate at that point.
-Contra some who have tried to "de homogenize" Mises and Hayek, Hayek did not offer a *different* explanation of why socialism could not work then did Mises; instead he explained why Mises's contention was correct.
+Contra some who have tried to "de-homogenize" Mises and Hayek, Hayek did not offer a *different* argument for why socialism could not work then did Mises; instead he explained why Mises's contention was correct.

 Why couldn't the socialists just assign prices to things based on their best guesses, and then calculate from those prices?
 Hayek showed why the market process itself is necessary to produce the knowledge upon which meaningful prices are based.

-## The Market Process

 The authors next turn their attention to the market process.
 They quote Israel Kirzner, who claims that "What occurred as a result of [the socialist